 When Callum arrived at CHICKS he was so excited at the prospect of going on his first ever holiday and he spent the entire Monday evening grinning from ear to ear with enthusiasm.
 It was a week of firsts for Callum and he relished the opportunity to try new things, throwing himself into all of the activities on the break.
 He was incredibly proud of all of his achievements and was appreciative of everything – even the simple things such as the bed he slept in each night!
 Callum was a friendly and happy child and made lots of new friends, creating some really strong friendships with his peers.
 He also loved getting to spend time with the adults and enjoyed playing pool with them during ‘free play’ – especially when he beat them!
 Callum told the Respite Break Leaders that he thought CHICKS was “awesome” and said “I wish I could live here forever!”

-CHICKS began in 1992, initially offering camping trips to inner-city children during the summer holidays.
-As demand for its services grew, CHICKS purchased a retreat on the coast of Cornwall, allowing the charity to run breaks year round.
+CHICKS began in 1992, initially offering camping trips to inner-city children during the summer holidays, one of the best options to have fun with friends and family, check the campingfunzone.com for all the info you need As demand for its services grew, CHICKS purchased a retreat on the coast of Cornwall, allowing the charity to run breaks year round.

 CHICKS now owns three retreats: one in Cornwall, one on Dartmoor in Devon and the newest on the edge of the Peak District in Derbyshire.
 The charity helps children from all areas of the UK, from Penzance to Perth!